gwijthoff/Screenreading/screenreading_syllabus.md

 - Denise Schmandt-Besserat, *How Writing Came About* (1997, protected pdf)
 - Lydia Liu, "Writing," in *Critical Terms for Media Studies* (2010, protected pdf)
-- Walter Ong, *Orality and Literacy* (1982, protected pdf)
+- Steven Roger Fischer, *A History of Reading* (2003, protected pdf), pp. 11-98
-    - "Print, Space and Closure"
+    - "The Immortal Witness"
-    - "Oral Memory, The Story Line and Characterization"
+    - "The Papyrus Tongue"
 - Mara Mills, ["What Should We Call Reading?"](http://flowtv.org/2012/12/what-should-we-call-reading/), *Flow TV* (2012, web)

 Supplementary: